serend1p1ty/person_search/README.md

 # Person Search

+## News

+We are going to release the source code of our paper (Sequential End-to-end Network for Efficient Person Search, `94.8%` mAP :rocket: on CUHK-SYSU) accepted by AAAI 21.

 ## Introduction

 A pytorch implementation for CVPR 2017 "Joint Detection and Identification Feature Learning for Person Search".

 The code is based on the [offcial caffe version](https://github.com/ShuangLI59/person_search.git).

-You can find a better one achieving aboud `85%` mAP :rocket: in `mmdetection` branch!
+You can find a better one achieving aboud `85%` mAP in `mmdetection` branch!

 **Note**: The implementaion of Faster R-CNN in `mmdetection` branch is better than that described in original paper.